-- understand different Iberian and Latin American varieties of Spanish language and cultural traditions in the Hispanic world;
+- Recognise and understand different Iberian and Latin American varieties of Spanish language and cultural traditions in the Hispanic world;

-- have learnt how to use organisational patterns and their most frequent discourse markers both in oral and written production;
+- Use organisational patterns and their most frequent discourse markers both in oral and written formal and informal production;

-At the completion of this subject, students should:
+At the completion of this subject, students should have:

-- have developed oral and written intercultural communication skills;
+- enhanced oral and written intercultural communication skills;

-- be able to reflect on second‐language learning as a personal challenge;
+- developed reflective skills on second‐language learning as a personal challenge;

-- be able to identify and describe any perceived learning difficulty;
+- developed reflective skills about themselves as learner, being able to identify and describe any perceived learning difficulty;

 - enhanced relevant digital literacy and practice skills;